mr-builder/mrbuilder/plugins/mrbuilder-plugin-babel-7/Readme.md

-This plugin provides [babel](https://babeljs.io/) support to mrbuilder.
+This plugin provides [babel 7](https://babeljs.io/) support to mrbuilder.
 It allows for configuration via .babelrc or via normal mrbuilder configuration methods.
 It also provides support for babel to webpack via [babel-loader](https://github.com/babel/babel-loader)